dlukanin/node-raspistill/README.md

 #### getOption(key: string): any
 Gets current raspistill option by key.

+## Contributors

+Just want to say thx for all [contributors](https://github.com/dlukanin/node-raspistill/graphs/contributors).
+You are wonderful. :)

 ## Support on Beerpay
 Hey dude!
 Help me out for a couple of :beers:!